Koelbel - 401R

 Lynch studies the cognitive psychology of consumer decision-making, with a recent focus on consumer financial decision-making.
 In addition to studying consumer decision-making, about a quarter of Lynch's work concerns validity issues in research methodology.

-His research since coming to CU in 2009 has focused on consumer financial decision making, intertemporal choice, and planning for use of money and time, including: Lynch, Netemeyer, Spiller, and Zammit’s (2010 Journal of Consumer Research) generalizable scale of “propensity to plan”; Fernbach, Kan and Lynch’s (2015 Journal of Consumer Research) analysis of prioritization and planning for efficiency in the face of low resource slack; Jhang and Lynch’s (2015 Journal of Consumer Research) analysis of why consumers feel more busy now than in the future when they are close to completing even inconsequential goals; and Berman, Tran, Lynch, and Zauberman’s (2016 Journal of Marketing Research) analysis of why consumers underweight changes in their expenses over time in projections of future spare money.
-Lynch's work in consumer financial decision making includes Fernandes, Lynch, and Netemeyer’s (2014) meta-analysis of the (very small) effects of financial education on downstream financial behavior, Netemeyer, Warmath, Fernandes, and Lynch’s (2018) analysis of the effects of financial well-being on overall well-being, and Ward and Lynch’s (in press) analysis of how couples divide up financial responsibility, affecting the development or lack of development of financial literacy over time.
+Lynch’s work at CU has focused on consumer financial decision making, intertemporal choice, and planning for use of money and time, including: Lynch, Netemeyer, Spiller, and Zammit’s (2010 Journal of Consumer Research) generalizable scale of “propensity to plan”; Fernbach, Kan and Lynch’s (2015 Journal of Consumer Research) analysis of prioritization and planning for efficiency in the face of resource constraint; Jhang and Lynch’s (2015 Journal of Consumer Research) analysis of why consumers feel more busy now than in the future when they are close to completing even inconsequential goals; and Berman, Tran, Lynch, and Zauberman’s (2016 Journal of Marketing Research) analysis of why consumers underweight changes in their expenses over time in projections of future spare money.
+Lynch's work in consumer financial decision making includes Fernandes, Lynch, and Netemeyer’s (2014 Management Science) meta-analysis of the (small and short-lived) effects of financial education on downstream financial behavior, Netemeyer, Warmath, Fernandes, and Lynch’s (2018 Journal of Consumer Research) analysis of the effects of financial well-being on overall well-being, and Ward and Lynch’s (2019 Journal of Consumer Research) analysis of how couples divide up financial responsibility, affecting which partner develops financial literacy over time and which does not.

 Lynch has taught an MBA elective on the use of market intelligence in business decision making as well as undergraduate Marketing Research and capstone Senior Seminar in Marketing for marketing majors, Principles of Marketing & Management for the undergraduates in the business minor program, and a Ph.D. course on designing experiments in the social sciences.
 He received the Leeds MBA (Elective) Teaching Excellence Award in 2011 and 2013 and has received teaching awards at Duke and University of Florida.
 He has supervised or co-supervised 90+ PhD dissertations over his career and his former students are on the faculties of the world's leading business schools.